kyverno/kyverno/documentation/writing-policies.md

                   app: mongodb
               matchExpressions:
                   - {key: tier, operator: In, values: [database]}
+        # Optional, subjects to be excluded
+        subjects:
+        # Optional, roles to be excluded
+        roles:
+        # Optional, clusterroles to be excluded
+        clusterroles:
+          - cluster-admin
+          - admin

      # Each rule can contain a single validate, mutate, or generate directive
      ...